hemeac/kiwiTechTree/README.md

 * BDB and Tantares (Scale and Scope are huge and hard to break down like Near Future)
 * Kerbalism (Doesn't fit my personal playstyle)

+## General Gameplay Changes
+I change probe behavior in two ways.
+First is I have kept PBC's Telemetry Report.
+It is a nice and easy mod to get some early science which is obviously needed given the additional nodes.
+I also remove ALL probes SAS levels by default and add in the functionality through the stock upgrade system which follows the Flight Control tech path.

 ## BetterSRBs 1.2.3
 Moved the new parts to the SRB tech nodes.
 Deprecate a couple of parts unless other Jade of Maar mods detected; Undeprecate the Missing History SRB in this stage to offer a third tier of SRBs in the 1.875m category.
 Replace new SRB parts with Restock if available to maintain similar aesthetic.